-In our recent post, Deliver an Onboarding Experience Fit for a Rockstar, we shared four ways HR and talent leaders can improve new hire onboarding to drive employee engagement, retention and productivity.
+We recently shared four ways HR and talent leaders can improve new hire onboarding to drive employee engagement, retention and productivity.
 While HR and talent leaders play an obviously critical role in leading and setting the tone of new hire onboarding, hiring managers play just as important a role.
 Managers are the ones on the front lines who have (or should have) the most one-on-one interaction with new hires, so their approach to onboarding can make or break a new hire’s experience with your organization.
 After all, half of us have quit a job because of a bad boss.
-So what can individual managers do to better onboard their new hires?
+So what can individual managers do to better onboard new hires?

 Here is a checklist of things hiring managers can do that, although simple, go a long in way in providing new hires with a great onboarding experience: